justiny2c/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    Adaptive websites have a set layout and pixels.
+If the view way changed, the page layout will still be the same, and will incur scrolling.
+Fully responsive websites would adjust accordingly to screen-size, if done correctly.

 2. Describe what it means to be mobile first vs desktop first.
+    Desktop or mobile first describes which layout should be built first, based on the user traffic.
+If desktop site traffic is over 50%, technically it should be a "desktop first," and vice-versa for mobile.
+    Desktop goes from max-width down.
+Mobile view goes from min-width up in terms of media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+    0.625rem for font size of 1rem
+    It takes the percentage of the browser's standard font-size.

 4. How would you describe preprocessing to someone new to CSS?
+    Preprocessing is in order words a programs way to modify content/data/code in order to be viewed in another program.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    I like the organization in less.
+It makes it very easy to follow, and not have thousands of lines of code.
+Makes life a lot simpler!
+    The only thing that can be difficult is finding where your code for specific sections is.
+Sometimes there can be too many files, may be difficult to find.
+Other than that, it's pretty easy so far!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.